-- Covered Launch Activities: Any and all activities involved in the preparation of a launch vehicle and payload for launch, and conduct of 1 the launch, when those activities take place at a launch site in the United States. - 2.
-Launch: The intentional ignition of the first-stage motor(s) of the LV that has been integrated with the payload. - 3.
-Party or Parties: NASA, ULA, and Contractor (for purposes of this clause only). - 4.
-Related Party: - (i) Any of the Parties' directors, officers, agents, employees or customers. - Any or the Parties' contractors, subcontractors, or suppliers at any tier involved directly or indirectly in the (ii) performance of this Contract. - (iii) Any entity having any right, title or interest, whether through sale, lease or service arrangement or otherwise, directly or indirectly, in the payload, the LV, or the launch service. - 5.
-Third Party: Any person or entity other than NASA, ULA, CONTRACTOR and Related Parties. - Required ULA Insurance for Liability to Third Parties (b) - ULA shall continue in effect or acquire insurance to protect itself and CONTRACTOR from liability for claims from Third Parties for 1. damage to or loss of property or personal injury or death arising in connection with the covered launch activities under ULA's NASA Launch Services (NLS) Contract No. NAS10-00-060.
+- 1. ULA shall continue in effect or acquire insurance to protect itself and CONTRACTOR from liability for claims from Third Parties for damage to or loss of property or personal injury or death arising in connection with the covered launch activities under ULA's NASA Launch Services (NLS) Contract No. NAS10-00-060.
 The amount of insurance required under the NLS Contract for each launch shall be the lesser of \$500 million or the maximum amount available in the commercial marketplace at reasonable cost.
-The insurance coverage required under the NLS Contract shall attach no later than the arrival of the LV at the launch site and shall remain in force for at least thirty (30) days following launch. - 2 The foregoing insurance requirement does not preclude ULA from acquiring or continuing in effect insurance in excess of \$500 million; however, such additional insurance is not required under this Contract. - Third Party Claims in Excess of Required Insurance (c) - NASA has determined that launches under ULA's NLS Contract, are conducted by NASA in performance of its functions, as specified 1. in 42 U.S.C. § 2473(a).
+The insurance coverage required under the NLS Contract shall attach no later than the arrival of the LV at the launch site and shall remain in force for at least thirty (30) days following launch. - 2.
+The foregoing insurance requirement does not preclude ULA from acquiring or continuing in effect insurance in excess of \$500 million; however, such additional insurance is not required under this Contract.

+(c) Third Party Claims in Excess of Required Insurance

+- 1. NASA has determined that launches under ULA's NLS Contract, are conducted by NASA in performance of its functions, as specified in 42 U.S.C. § 2473(a).
 As a result, once ULA or its insurers have paid out for its Third Party claims the amount of required insurance under paragraph (b) above, NASA will consider any additional Third Party claims for damage to or loss of property or personal injury or death arising from the launches as claims against the United States under the authority of 42 U.S.C. § 2473 (c)(13). - 2.
 ULA (once it or its insurers have paid to third party claimants, from their own funds, an amount equal to the amount of required insurance for a Launch) shall adjust, settle and pay meritorious and reasonable additional Third Party claims in excess of the amount of required insurance.
 To the extent NASA determines that such costs exceed \$25,000, it will forward such claim to the secretary of Treasury for certification and payment pursuant to 31 U.S.C. § 1304(a).
-Such costs are subject to the usual tests for allowability and the total of such costs shall be paid up to a limit of \$1.5 billion above the insurance obtained by ULA for the benefit of ULA and Contractor for each launch. - 3 In evaluating Third Party claims against the United States paid by ULA on behalf of the Contractor, ULA will consider such a claim to be meritorious unless the claim represents: - Liabilities for which the Contractor is otherwise responsible under the express terms or conditions of the contract or a task order (i) issued under this Contract - (ii) Liabilities for which Contractor has failed to insure or to maintain insurance as required by the Contract - (iii) Liabilities that result from willful misconduct or lack of good faith on the part of any of the Contractor's directors, officers, managers, superintendents, or other representatives who have supervision or direction of: - All or substantially all of the Contractor's business (a) - All or substantially all of the Contractor's operations at any one plant or separate location in which this contract is being (b) performed - Separate and complete major industrial operation in connection with the performance of this contract (c) - (iv) Liabilities that arise from the willful misconduct or gross negligence of the claimant or, in the case of a claim based on death, the claimant's descendant.
+Such costs are subject to the usual tests for allowability and the total of such costs shall be paid up to a limit of \$1.5 billion above the insurance obtained by ULA for the benefit of ULA and Contractor for each launch. - 3.
+In evaluating Third Party claims against the United States paid by ULA on behalf of the Contractor, ULA will consider such a claim to be meritorious unless the claim represents: - Liabilities for which the Contractor is otherwise responsible under the express terms or conditions of the contract or a task order issued under this Contract - (ii) Liabilities for which Contractor has failed to insure or to maintain insurance as required by the Contract - (iii) Liabilities that result from willful misconduct or lack of good faith on the part of any of the Contractor's directors, officers, managers, superintendents, or other representatives who have supervision or direction of: - (a) All or substantially all of the Contractor's business - (b) All or substantially all of the Contractor's operations at any one plant or separate location in which this contract is being performed - (c) Separate and complete major industrial operation in connection with the performance of this contract - (iv) Liabilities that arise from the willful misconduct or gross negligence of the claimant or, in the case of a claim based on death, the claimant's descendant.